 A collection at the Royal Albert Hall concert in 2015 raised £6,500 for Cancer Research.

-The collection in the 2018 will be donated to Prostate Cancer Wales.
+The collection in the 2018 was donated to Prostate Cymru.

 The Association also arranges a annual competition for young musicians, such as accompanist, conductors and soloists, nominated by member choirs.